roninoss/plugin-primitives/README.md

 ### `withInfo` 🍎

-Adds a key/value pair to the Info.plist file.
+Adds, modifies, or removes a key/value pair to the `Info.plist` file.

 ```javascript
 withInfo(config, {